-In operation, a centrifugal flyweight head and pilot valve assembly senses speed changes and controls the flow of governor oil to a relay cylinder.
-The relay cylinder (a 16.3 J/12 ft-lb single-acting piston) positions the relay pilot valve to control the power piston output position.
+In operation, a centrifugal-flyweight head and pilot valve assembly senses speed changes, and controls the flow of governor oil to a relay cylinder.
+The relay cylinder positions the relay valve to control the power piston output position.

-A compensating system gives stability to the governing system.
+A compensation system gives stability to the governing system.
 It includes the compensation needle valve, the compensation land of the pilot valve plunger, a buffer piston, and two buffer springs.